Larne: Industry and commerce

 Larne in March 2007, with the FG Wilson plant dominating the top of the picture, Moyle Hospital in the centre, and the Laharna Retail Park (site of the former Invercon paper mill) at the bottom.

-Ballylumford power station in Northern Ireland's main power station.
+Ballylumford power station is Northern Ireland's main power station.
 Other energy operators in Larne include B9 Energy (a renewable energy development company).

-Larne is also home to the headquarters of Caterpillar (NI) Limited (part of the Caterpillar group which manufactures diesel and gas generators), InspecVision (industrial inspection equipment), TerumoBCT (a Japanese manufacturer of intravenous drip solutions and blood products), and the LEDCOM (Larne Enterprise Development Company) business park.
+Larne is also home to the headquarters of Caterpillar (NI) Limited (part of the Caterpillar group which manufactures diesel and gas generators); InspecVision (industrial inspection equipment); TerumoBCT (a Japanese manufacturer of intravenous drip solutions and blood products); and the LEDCOM (Larne Enterprise Development Company) business park.

-A number of shops can be found along Larne Main Street, Dunluce Street, Laharna Retail Park, and large supermarkets off the Harbour Highway near the harbour.
+Shops are located mainly on Larne Main Street and Laharna Retail Park, with other retail outlets situated in the Redlands industrial Estate.
 A market is also held every Wednesday at the Larne Market Yard.